RedLightnng/RedLightnng/README.md

 # Hi there, I'm Yogya - aka RedLightnng 👋

-## I'm a rookie gamer, full stack developer and aspiring game developer
+## I'm a rookie gamer, full stack developer and aspiring app developer

 - 🌱 Currently learning how to live happily
 - 👨🏽‍🎓 Happily looking for collaborations with other developers!